ShaylaStevenson/Portfolio-Shayla/README.md

 ![Site Greeting](assets/navbar-extend.png)

 ## Introduction
-This is a responsive portfolio designed to introduce myself, while utilizing bootstrap tools.
+This is a responsive portfolio designed to introduce myself while utilizing bootstrap tools.
 You will find that I have heavily customized the Bootstrap 4 grid system by use of utility classes and CSS.
 The application should convey my personal aesthetics to the user through color, images, and other styling techniques.
 I hope you enjoy using the site as much I did making it!

 ## Responsive Design
 Use the application on your cellphone or desktop with ease.